 It’s recommended that pregnant women get 150 minutes of moderate-intensity aerobic exercise, plus light strength training, every week.
 That said, implementing a balanced diet and consulting your physician should be considered before beginning a pregnancy workout plan.

-What is the best workout for pregnancy?
+What is the best pregnancy workout ?

 Below are the best exercises for every trimester — given the green light from a medical professional, of course!